-I left two of the boxes with my bunny obsessed niece in Utah, and brought the rest home to use for storage in my sewing room.
-They were quickly confiscated by my 15 year old daughter, so I guess I need to make another set to keep for myself.
+I left two of the boxes with my bunny-obsessed niece in Utah and brought the rest home to use for storage in my sewing room.
+They were quickly confiscated by my 15-year-old daughter, so I guess I need to make another set to keep for myself.

-This project is very easy and you can complete it in an afternoon.
+This project is very easy and you can complete it in one afternoon.
 It’s a great “quick fix DIY” project that will give you that “hey I accomplished something today” feeling (and don’t we all love that feeling).

 Fabric, the fabric in the photo is from my Wonderland line from Riley Blake Fabrics

 Thermoweb Peel’n Stick Fabric Fuse Sheets – the number of sheets you need will depend on the size of your boxes.

 Begin by cutting your fabric fuse sheet to the same size as your box.
 You will need to use more than one sheet for the larger boxes.

 Peel the backing off one side of the sheet and apply them to the box.